You are viewing a javascript disabled version of the site. Please enable Javascript for this site to function properly.

 For example, a study with early PD patients comparing costs and utilities before and after starting drug treatment demonstrated that it improved utilities, and an Incremental Cost Effectiveness Ratio (ICER) of € 45,259 per quality adjusted life year (QALY) was shown [12].
 Notably, a systematic review from 2019 [13] including 26 pharmacological trials concluded that health-economic studies are still rare and more studies are needed to clearly define the cost-effectiveness of these treatments.
 Even less data is available on health-economic evaluations of non-pharmacological interventions in PD.
 Afentou et al. [14] conducted a systematic review covering health-economic evaluation of pharmacological and non-pharmacological PD treatments.
 Within the non-pharmacological/non-surgical studies, eight studies were included covering physical exercise and occupational therapies.
 The authors summarized that among early-stage treatments Tai Chi dominated all physical interventions but its cost-effectiveness should be further explored in relation to its duration, intensity, and frequency.
 Notably, the literature search covered studies published between 2010 and 2018, so that older studies might have been missed, and an update of studies lasting until 2023 is reasonable in this rapidly developing research field.
 A systematic review addressing specifically health-economic evaluations of non-pharmacological interventions in PD is missing so far.

-Against this background, the aim of this systematic review is to give an updated overview of cost-effectiveness analyses (CEA) focusing specifically on non-pharmacological and non-surgical interventions in PD patients, to evaluate the quality of the identified studies, and to evaluate their economic outcomes.
+Against this background, the aim of this systematic review is to give an updated overview of cost-effectiveness analyses (CEA) focusing specifically on non-pharmacological or non-surgical interventions in PD patients, to evaluate the quality of the identified studies, and to evaluate their economic outcomes.
 Following the “PICO” format [15], this systematic review focuses on idiopathic PD patients (P = population), treated with a non-pharmacological and non-surgical intervention (I = intervention), compared with usual care and/or active control groups (C = comparison), and its cost-effectiveness (O = outcome).

 MATERIALS AND METHODS